Is Your Boiler Losing Pressure? Here are 6 Common Causes and Fixes

 To fix low boiler pressure due to recently bled radiators, you must re-pressurize the appliance.
 To do that, locate the filling of the boiler – it comprises two taps and a copper pipe with connection parts.
 When you need to re pressure the appliance, grab the copper pipe and screw it in between the two taps.
 Once done with that, open one of the taps and monitor the gauge needle.
 Then, open the second tap and wait for the pressure to rise – the needle should be between 1.0 and 2.0 bars.
 Close the taps and you are done!

 The last reason for your combi boiler to lose pressure is a broken part.
 If you aren’t gifted with divination abilities, don’t worry – your boiler’s monitor will show that the appliance doesn’t feel very well and needs a check-up.

 Anything broken needs to be replaced, right?
 The same applies to your boiler – if something is damaged inside, you must get a professional to remove it and replace it with a new one.
-That said, if your boiler is on the older side, sometimes getting a part installed will be far more expensive than buying a new boiler.
+That said, if the unit is on the older side, it could be the perfect time to replace your boiler.
 For example, a heat exchanger replacement can burn a hole in your wallet.

 - If you can’t locate a leak or there aren’t any signs of a broken boiler part, you can always try to re-pressurize your boiler by following the instructions we gave you.

 - It’s always best to get a professional to inspect your appliance and see why it’s losing pressure – trying to fix or replace a boiler part by yourself can be very dangerous.